epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/video_script.md

 We assumed that the probability to be treated was 0.5 inside the matched pairs.
 But there might exists a unmeasured confouder that could unbalance this probability.
 Sensitivity analysis allows to quantify this discrepancy.
 And the second step called amplification, allows to discuss the existence of unobserved covariates.

+If you are interested in seeing our results, go read the entire data story!